 Polar Park Brewing

 The rooftop patio is an idyllic space to sip on some cold beers basking in the sunshine or the lights of the city skyline.
 They offer gourmet pub grub, like the Cauliflower Wings, the Herbed Pretzel, and the Polar Burger.
-They have a live music venue as well and host a variety of musical performances.
+They have a live music venue and host a variety of musical performances.

 Town Square Brewing Co.

-Even their pizzas prefer the wild side, with pies like the Soul Food, featuring fried chicken, waffle bites, mozza, goat cheese, maple butter, and chili honey.
+Even their pizzas prefer the wild side, with pies like Soul Food, featuring fried chicken, waffle bites, mozza, goat cheese, maple butter, and chili honey.
 This is all around one of the best Edmonton breweries.

-This family friendly Edmonton brewery is a gathering space for all ages.
-They strive for consistent quality and the freshest of ingredients.
+This family-friendly Edmonton brewery is a gathering space for all ages.
+They strive for consistent quality and the freshest ingredients.
 They make beers inspired by the great outdoors, where they hope loved ones will take time to share them together.
 The warm and inviting space makes you feel like a regular, and the patio is perfect for relaxing, even with a furry friend if you wish.

 Blind Enthusiasm Brewing

 Blind Enthusiasm is one of the more unique breweries serving a stellar food menu alongside their craft creations.
 They run one of Canada’s largest barrel fermenting programs, focusing on two distinct types of brews, crisp ales and lagers, and barrel-aged beers.